Paying for Drug & Alcohol Addiction Treatment

 - Kaiser Permanente: Through personalized care and dedication to its members, Kaiser Permanente provides quality healthcare services and insurance coverage as one of the biggest not-for-profit health plans in the United States.

 - Molina Healthcare: A multi-state healthcare organization, Molina Healthcare is a Fortune 500 company offering health management solutions to its millions of members with a strong focus on preventative medicine.

-- Asuris Northwest Health: A not-for profit healthcare company, Asuris Northwest Health offers a strong leadership and community roots as well as many insurance plans to choose from to improve the overall health and wellness of its members.
+- Asuris Northwest Health: A not-for-profit healthcare company, Asuris Northwest Health offers strong leadership and community roots as well as many insurance plans to choose from to improve the overall health and wellness of its members.

 Individuals who require subsidization, or who cannot afford health insurance and meet specific criteria, may be eligible for federal Medicare coverage offered in partnership with one of the above insurance providers.
-Be sure to check with the health insurance provider directly for more information on Medicare coverage, local healthcare plans, covered services, and any restrictions or limitations that may exist.
+If you need help paying for drug and alcohol rehab without insurance, be sure to check with the health insurance provider directly for more information on Medicare coverage, local healthcare plans, covered services, and any restrictions or limitations that may exist.

 Insurance for Behavioral Health Services

 The Affordable Care Act (ACA) ensures that behavioral health services are covered under any health insurance plan sold on the federal Marketplace.2 Mental health and addiction issues are included as “essential health benefits” that are required to be covered by insurance the same way that other medical and surgical procedures are.
 Covered services can include: